-The injuries induce the platelets to release growth factors at the injury site.
+The injuries caused by the microneedles of the dermaroller induce the platelets to release growth factors at the injury site.
 They “awaken” dormant hair follicles to begin the production of new hair.
 Patients having grade 2 to grade 5 baldness are ideal candidates for using dermaroller for hair loss.
 It causes minimal pain and damage.
 This process is also known as ‘micro needling’.
 The derma roller has been used as a beauty device for decades to renew the youthfulness of skin.
-Therefore it stimulates collagen production and reduces the appearance of wrinkles.

 Dermarolling has an important role to play in skin cell proliferation.
 It is beneficial in the regrowth of hair, treatment of wounds, and scars.
 Furthermore, it also helps to treat hyperpigmentation.
 The procedure induces the following three-step healing process:

 This is the same natural healing process that wounds undergo.
-This process can stimulate the production of a protein that leads to hair generation.
-Simultaneously, this process inhibits a protein that causes hair loss.
 Generally, the remodeling phase can lead to scarring.
-However, derma rolling does not cause scarring as the micro holes made in the scalp do not penetrate deep enough.
+However, dermaroller does not cause scarring as the micro holes made in the scalp do not penetrate deep enough.

-The microneedles on the derma roller just go deep enough to initiate the healing process above which then triggers skin cell proliferation.
+The microneedles on the derma roller just go deep enough to initiate the wound healing process.
 The microneedles on the derma roller help to increase blood flow to the hair follicles.
 This activates the skin’s natural regeneration process.

 Use the derma roller only on dry hair, as using it while hair is wet can lead to tangling and breakage.
 Roll it from roots to ends.
 This is to avoid pulling healthy hair out of the follicles.
 Place the device at the edge of the area that is losing hair, e.g. the hairline, or the outside of the crown.
 Roll it slowly over the area, in a star-shaped pattern.
 The device should penetrate the scalp with enough pressure to cause a slight prickling or tingling, but not enough to cause pain.